mikrono/tModLoaderWiki_kr_ko/ItemLoader.md

 Calls ModItem.HoldItemFrame, then all GlobalItem.HoldItemFrame hooks, until one of them returns true.
 Returns whether any of the hooks returned true.

+### public static bool AltFunctionUse(Item item, Player player)

+Calls ModItem.AltFunctionUse, then all GlobalItem.AltFunctionUse hooks, until one of them returns true.
+Returns whether any of the hooks returned true.

 ### public static void UpdateInventory(Item item, Player player)

 Calls ModItem.UpdateInventory and all GlobalItem.UpdateInventory hooks.